Rohan-Yelve/Diabetes-Prediction/README.md

 # Diabetes-Prediction
-This is end to end machine learning project using flask
+ End to end machine learning project using flask
+## beginners friendly
+ basic and easy "flask" and "html" code.
+ You can run this project on your machine.   :)